Alex-Pearson-Gonzalez/telecom-pipeline/README.md

 **Per-ASN error isolation.** Each operator is processed inside its own `try/except`.
 If one API call fails, the pipeline logs the error, increments a failure counter, and continues with the next operator rather than aborting the whole run.
 Each run ends with a success/failure summary.
+This was validated in practice — when the container initially couldn't reach the database, all three operators failed cleanly and the scheduler kept running rather than crashing.

 **Transactional loads.** Every insert runs inside a SQLAlchemy session with explicit `commit()`/`rollback()`, so a failed write never leaves a partial row behind.

-**Configuration via environment.** Connection details come from environment variables rather than hardcoded strings, so the same code runs unchanged locally and in Docker.
+**Configuration via environment.** Connection details come from environment variables rather than hardcoded strings, which is what makes the same image portable across local Docker, Railway, and AWS.
 The application fails fast with a clear error if `DATABASE_URL` is missing, rather than silently connecting somewhere unexpected.

-**Persistent storage.** PostgreSQL data lives in a named Docker volume, so snapshots survive container restarts and the time series keeps accumulating.
+**Schema as code.** Tables are generated from the SQLAlchemy models rather than a manually applied SQL file, so the models are the single source of truth and any fresh database self-initializes.

 **Structured logging.** Logging is configured once at the entry point; every module gets a named logger and inherits that configuration.
-Logs go to both stdout and `pipeline.log`, with timestamps and severity levels.
+Logs go to stdout, picked up by CloudWatch on AWS and by Railway's log viewer, with timestamps and severity levels.

+---

+## Notes on the AWS deployment

+Getting the container to reach RDS required an inbound rule on the database's security group allowing PostgreSQL traffic from the ECS task's security group — referencing the security group rather than an IP address, since Fargate tasks receive a new IP on every restart.
+The failure mode was a connection timeout, which at first glance is indistinguishable from an unreachable host, and is worth knowing as a common AWS networking issue.

+For a production deployment, two things here would change: `DATABASE_URL` would live in AWS Secrets Manager rather than as a plaintext environment variable in the task definition, and the RDS instance would not have public access enabled — it is enabled here only so the database can be inspected directly during development.

 ---